Summer Assignments and Review

 - The Five Love Languages by Gary Chapman

 - The Next Right Thing by Emily P. Freeman

-Our Lower School students work really hard during the school year.
-We want them to experience just what God has planned for them this summer.
-As parents, you are discerning what your child most needs during the summer months.
-We do not have required summer homework for Lower School students.
-We are often asked about summer assignments and how students can keep up their skills.
+Our Lower School students work really hard during the school year, and we want them to experience just what God has planned for them this summer.
+As parents, you are discerning about what your child most needs during the summer months, so we do not have required summer homework for Lower School students.
+However, we are often asked about summer review and how students can keep up their skills.
 Here are some ideas families may consider:

-Math: Daily Math Starters workbooks are published by Scholastic and available on Amazon.
-Select the grade level of math your child just completed.
-Search for "Daily Math Starters Grade 2" if your child just finished Math 2.
+Daily Math Starters workbooks are published by Scholastic and available on Amazon.
+Select the grade level of math your child just completed, e.g., search for "Daily Math Starters Grade 2," if your child just finished Math 2.
 A Lower School teacher committee reviewed these books, and Mrs. Gephart's mentor teacher is the author!

-- Purpose: Keep the engine running with review.
+- Purpose: Keep your child's math engine running with review

-- Idea: Do one problem from the back (harder), one problem from the front (easier)… work to the middle.
+- Idea for implementation: Do one problem from the back (harder), one problem from the front (easier)…work toward the middle.

 - Play games